-Every effort will be made to prevent any passenger from being subjected to a tarmac delay of three hours or more without being afforded the opportunity to get off the aircraft per this plan.
+POLICY: The following checklist will be used in the event of numerous or single lengthy diversions of passenger aircraft arriving at Piedmont Triad to a tarmac delay of three hours or more without being afforded the opportunity to get off the aircraft per this plan.
 Clock starts when aircraft touches down at GSO.
 Consideration will be given to the total number of hours already spent aboard the aircraft-passengers can be removed sooner if requested by the applicable airline station chief or their designated representative.